MaiqTheHonest/Trading212-PnL/README.md

 ## Usage

-Place a `.txt` file with your valid Trading212 API key (no spaces) into the same folder as `t212.exe` and launch executable (ideally via PowerShell or any other terminal that supports colour and UTF-8).
+Place a `.txt` file with your valid Trading212 API key into the same folder as `t212.exe` and launch executable (ideally via PowerShell or any other terminal that supports colour and UTF-8).

 <br />